 Suicide attempts are three times more likely among females, who are twice as likely to experience depression as males.
 Completed suicides are more 4 times likely among males, who tend to use more lethal means, such as guns. more

 - Know suicide risk and preventive factors and local support services; more

 - Let yourself and others know that professional help to deal with depression can prevent suicide;

 - Look for the warning signs of suicide.

 If you are in crisis seek immediate help

 - Working to prevent youth, ages 15-24 suicide, through the Rhode Island Youth Suicide Prevention Project.

 - Identifying, helping, and refering youth who may have symptoms of depression or suicidality to proper mental health professionals through a contract with Rhode Island Student Assistance Services.

 - Educating parents about simple steps they can take to reduce the risk of suicide in their homes through the Suicide-Proof Initiative - a partnership between the us and the Center to Prevent Youth Violence.

-- Creating messaging for a guns/means restriction campaign; promoting the use of Interactive Screening Programs (ISP) in local colleges and universities; and the integration of suicide prevention into curriculum at Brown University.
+- Creating messaging for a guns/means restriction campaign; and the integration of suicide prevention into curriculum at Brown University.